balunist/mbp_docs2/source/options/grain-align.rst

 case was set to horizontal on the created map.

-**Note:** The components must be contained in a fusion component in order for grain alignment to work reliably.
+**Note:** The bodies must be contained in a fusion component in order for grain alignment to work reliably.